Doctorate in Supply Chain Management Degrees & Programs in Rhode Island

 PhD in supply chain management degrees might be offered on-campus as well as online, allowing students to learn at their own pace and on their own terms.
 Those who are already in the workforce may prefer the convenience of distance learning programs while students who prefer to learn in a traditional classroom environment might be more comfortable with on-campus programs.

 Potential Coursework in Doctorate of Supply Chain Management Degree Programs

-While the specific material covered in Doctorate of Supply Chain Management programs differs from school to school and region to region, some of the more common courses might include; univariate statistics, supply chain management theory, behavioral supply chain management, econometrics and structural equation analysis.
+While the specific material covered in Doctorate of Supply Chain Management programs differs from school to school and region to region, some of the more common courses might include; univariate statistics, supply chain management theory, behavioral supply chain management, econometrics, research methods, logistics management, global supply chains and structural equation analysis.

 In addition to core courses, PhD in supply chain management programs might also offer students the option of choosing an industry concentration, such as operations management, marketing, or information systems.
 Because scholars are enrolled in upper-level degree programs, they might also be expected to write dissertations before they are allowed to graduate.
 Some programs might offer special classes specifically designed to help students composing a dissertation, schools may also have program faculty members who help students with their dissertations.

-Popular schools with Supply Chain Management Doctorate Degrees in Rhode Island
+Popular Schools with Doctorate in Supply Chain Management Programs in Rhode Island

 Concentration Options for PhD in Supply Chain Management students